pachyderm/docs/content/latest/reference/pipeline-spec/s3-out.md

 ## When to Use

-You should use the s3 Out attribute when you'd like to access and store the results of your Pachyderm transformations externally.
+You should use the s3 Out attribute when you'd like to access and store the results of your MLDM transformations externally.